OpenAirCgn/mqttGather/README.md

 # Functionality to collect MQTT data into DB

-	Usage of release/mqttGather.v0.2.1.linux:
+	Usage of /tmp/go-build892785999/b001/exe/main:
 	  -c string
 		name of (optional) config file
 	  -clientID string
 		clientId to use for connection
 	  -host string
 		host to connect to
-	  -silent
+	  -log-dir string
+		where to write logs, writes to stdout if not set -silent
 		psssh!
+	  -sms-key string
+		api key for SMS
 	  -sqlite string
-		connect string to use for sqlite, when in doubt: provide a filename -topic string
+		connect string to use for sqlite, when in doubt: provide a filename -telemetry-topic string
+		topic to subscribe to for telemetry data
+	  -topic string
 		topic to subscribe to
-	  -telemetry-topic string
-	        telemetry topic to subscribe to
 	  -version
 		display version information and exit